 Why you should buy a vinyl pool.

 Yes you heard me correctly.
 There are people that should in fact buy a vinyl liner pool.
-I estimate that somewhere around 5% of residential pool buyers should look at installing a vinyl liner in ground pool.
-There are some customer that have a project parameters that just cant always be accomplished with fiberglass pools.
+I estimate that somewhere around 5% of residential in-ground pool buyers should look at installing a vinyl liner swimming pool.
+There are some customer that have a project parameters that just can't always be accomplished with fiberglass pools.
 This segment of the market is typically going to fall into needing one of the following:

 Custom shaped, sized, and depth vinyl pool

 Some clients have a very specific size, shape, or design that compliments an existing landscape or house shape that they would like to match.
 This past season we were unable to help a couple families that fell in this category.

 The first customer was a gentlemen that had a competitive diver in his family.
 The project called for a swimming pool that very closely resembled a competitive diving pool in its overall dimension and depth.
 The in-ground pool was to be in the range of 40 feet wide 60 feet long and over 12 feet deep.
 Needless to say the fiberglass pool industry does not provide such a model.
 The client looked at gunite as a first option but ultimately elected to go with a vinyl pool given its initial cost savings over a concrete pool.